-Your PCEBO chemotherapy will be given as a cycle over 14 days as follows:
+Your R-PMitCEBOM chemotherapy will be given as a cycle over 14 days as follows:

-- Prednisolone given as tablets every day for first four weeks then every other day until treatment completed - Cyclophosphamide given as an IV injection on day one - Etoposide given as an IV infusion on day one - Bleomycin given as an IV injection on day eight - Vincristine given as an IV infusion over 5-10 minutes on day eight.
+- Rituximab given as an intravenous (into a vein or IV) infusion (over a period of between 90 minutes and four hours) on day one - Prednisolone given as tablets every day for first four weeks then every other day until treatment completed - Cyclophosphamide given as an IV injection on day one - Mitoxantrone given as an IV infusion on day one - Etoposide given as an IV infusion on day one - Bleomycin given as an IV injection on day eight - Vincristine given as an IV infusion over 5-10 minutes on day eight - Methotrexate given as an IV injection on day eight.

-The treatment is given weekly, alternating between day one and day eight of each cycle.
-Usually six to eight cycles are given over a period of around 12 to 16 weeks as an outpatient.
-Your doctor will discuss with you the number of cycles you are likely to have.
+The treatment is given weekly, alternating between day one and day eight of each cycle, usually six to eight cycles are given over a period of around 12 to 16 weeks as an outpatient.
+Your doctor will discuss with you, the number of cycles you are likely to have.
 A new cannula will be placed in your arm before each dose of chemotherapy and will remain there only while that chemotherapy is being given.
 Some people may have their treatment given through a central venous access device (see The Royal Marsden booklet Central venous access devices for further information).